psyplot/psyplot/docs/installing.rst

 and your usage:

 The recommended installation
-    For people coding in python, we recommend to install it through anaconda and the conda-forge channel (see :ref:`install-conda`) or, if you are not using anaconda, you can use pip (see :ref:`install-pip`) The developer installation
+    We recommend to use anaconda for installing python and psyplot (see :ref:`install-conda`).
+If you however already have python installed on your system, you can also use pip (see :ref:`install-pip`).
+The developer installation
     Install it from source (see :ref:`install-source`)